blepping/ComfyUI-sonar/README.md

 3. `brownian`: This is the noise type SDE samplers use.
 4. `perlin`
 5. `studentt`: There's a comment that says it may enhance subject details.
 It seemed to produce a fairly dark result.
-6. `studentt_test`: An experiment that may be removed, it doesn't seem to be adding enough noise.
-You can possibly compensate by increasing `s_noise`.
-7. `pink`
+6. `pink`
-8. `highres_pyramid`: Not extensively tested, but it is slower than the other noise types.
+7. `highres_pyramid`: Not extensively tested, but it is slower than the other noise types.
 I would guess it does something like enhance details.
-9. `laplacian`
+8. `laplacian`
-10. `power`
+9. `power`
-11. `rainbow_mild` and `rainbow_intense`: A combination of green (-ish, the implementation may be broken) noise plus perlin noise.
+10. `rainbow_mild` and `rainbow_intense`: A combination of green (-ish, the implementation may be broken) noise plus perlin noise.
 Very colorful results.
-12. `green_test`: Even more rainbow-y than the rainbow noise types.
+11. `green_test`: Even more rainbow-y than the rainbow noise types.
 It _probably_ isn't working correctly, but the results are very interesting and colorful.
 Depending on the model, it may not work well for an initial generation but may be worth trying with img2img type workflows.

 You can scroll down to the the [Examples](#examples) section near the bottom to see some example generations with different noise types.

 The sampler and `NoisyLatentLike` nodes now take an optional `SonarCustomNoise` input.
 You can chain `SonarCustomNoise` nodes together to mix different types of noise, similar to how some of the built in ones.
 It shouldn't matter what order the noise types are chained.
 If `rescale` is set to `0.0` no rescaling will occur. `factor` is the proportion of that type of noise you want.
 If you want to use `rescale` it should be on the node that you are plugging into a sampler.
 Just for example if you had two `SonarCustomNoise` nodes both with `factor=0.7` and `rescale=1.0` on the last one, it would be effectively the same as if you'd used `factor=0.5` and `rescale=1.0` doesn't actually do anything.
 You can also rescale to values above `1.0` — the result is more noise, similar to increasing `s_noise` above `1.0` on a sampler.
 The simple explanation is `rescale` means you don't have to make sure the `factor`s add up to the scale you want (which normally would be `1.0`).

-**Note**: If you connect the optional `SonarCustomNoise` node to a Sonar sampler or the `NoisyLatentLike` node it will override the noise type selected in the node.
+**Note**: If you connect the optional `SonarCustomNoise` node to a Sonar sampler, the `NoisyLatentLike` node or the `SamplerConfigOverride` node, it will override the noise type selected in the node.

+## Related

+I also have some other ComfyUI nodes here: https://github.com/blepping/ComfyUI-bleh/

 ## Credits